Light dessert a perfect meal-finisher!

 Unlike some desserts that are too cloying or filling to enjoy after dinner, this light-textured treat is an ideal finisher.
 You can serve this mousse either chilled or frozen, whichever you prefer.
 Don’t forget to top it with either candied bacon or candied walnuts (or both!) – the contrasting crunch is really nice.
 Note that you can easily substitute powdered agar agar, a vegetable based product, for the gelatin in this recipe to make it a vegetarian dish; the use of either gelling agent really helps the mousse maintain its lightness.
 Maple mousse leads the pack in my “fluffy, not stuffy” dessert parade!

-1 teaspoon powdered gelatin or agar agar, dissolved in 1 tablespoon warm water
+- 1 teaspoon (5 mL) powdered gelatin or agar agar, dissolved in 1 tablespoon warm water

 - Pour maple syrup into a medium, heavy-bottomed saucepan.